Corzina/DTD-donation/README.md

 The WhatsApp Data Donation project, another data source incorporated in our research needed for both Study 1 and Study 2, involved 4,800 randomly selected panel members and collected data on device usage and phone activities in early 2023, with a focus on data donation behaviors.
 From this source, both DDPs and survey results were used, so reader should make sure they are available on the computer.

-For study 2, we use simulated data, which however uses data from the study 1 in a simulation process.
-It is provided in the Study 2 folder, but reader will not be able to simulate it himself unless he has access to the data utlizied in study 1.
-He will be, however, be able to run the analysis on the provided data.
+For study 2, we use simulated data, which however was simulated using the distributional characteristics of the data from the Study 1.
+Thus, to reproduce simulation process, full empirical data is required.
+Simulated data is provided in the Study 2 folder, but reader will not be able to simulate it himself unless he has access to the data utlizied in Study 1.
+He will, however, be able to run the analysis on the provided data.
 ___

 # Analysis Guide

 We recommend to follow the following step-by-step algorithm for those who want to fully reproduce our study:

 1) Gain access to the LISS panel and request access to the data donation study.
-Store the raw data in the correct folder, as described in /Pre-processing/Readme.txt
+Request and store the raw data in the correct folder, as described in /Pre-processing/Readme.txt

 2) Run the scripts in the following order: